 Technological changes in the machinery & tool industry have been so incredible in the last two hundred years that the use of almost same indexes for the period 1850 - 1913 could be considered a noticeable mistake.
 However, as we will see in this section, the construction of M&E indexes taking into account quality changes are absent.
 If we observe the last developments in economic history research, it could be possible to sort the literature on M&E prices among Technological change studies, historical national accounts and industrial revolution debate.

 Allen (2012); Albers (2002) observed in a comparative framework and analysing a national experience respectively, the influence of machinery in economic growth and how the available horsepower in the economy could impulse productivity and the transition from organic to mineral fuels.
 If the studies of such people as Abramovitz and Solow are even approximately correct with respect to orders of magnitude, then the contribution of technological change to rising per capita incomes absolutely dwarfs the contribution from a rising but qualitatively unchanging stock of capital "Several studies have collected data on prices paid by buyers, but few of these series refer to capital goods.
-While a seller can provide price information on a given model of a complicated piece of machinery over a period of time, most buyers purchase capital goods only occasionally and thus cannot provide a continuous price series
+While a seller can provide price information on a given model of a complicated piece of machinery over a period of time, most buyers purchase capital goods only occasionally and thus cannot provide a continuous price series.

+Figure..
+Feinstein Machinery price index and Cleveland Iron.

+1850 – 1930